alhajee/alhajee.github.io/README.md

 Finally, transitioning into a **machine learning engineer** where I specialized in building, testing, deploying and maintaining ML systems in production, I am able to ensure reliability and confidence across different slices of data (`Measuring performance decay, Fairness & Data drift etc.`) My most recent work includes leading a team of Engineers to build a `Demand forecasting` model that analyzes `Time-series` data and predicts product `inventory & sales`.

+---

 Overall, it has been a fun experience for me, and my diverse experience has allowed me to look at things differently & also build systems with security & software engineering best practices in mind.

-Check out my profile on [LinkedIn](https://www.linkedin.com/in/muhammad-dauda/)
+Check out my profile on [LinkedIn](https://www.linkedin.com/in/muhammad-dauda/ "My LinkedIn profile")